Certificate Program in Early Childhood Special Education

 - Passing grade on the state-level examination.

-- In addition to the 15 required early childhood credits, students may transfer in 12 credits of existing graduate coursework OR may elect to take additional graduate coursework toward a Master’s in the Practice of Teaching degree—Early Childhood Emphasis.
+- In addition to the 15 required early childhood credits, students may transfer in 12 credits of existing graduate coursework OR may elect to take additional graduate coursework toward a Master of Arts in Teaching, Learning and Educational Studies concentration in Early Childhood Education.

 Courses required to complete the Certificate (minimum of 15 credits):